 As a result of our initial public offering and the concurrent private placement, we raised an aggregate of approximately \$306.5 million in net proceeds, after deducting the underwriting discounts and commissions.
-For the period from April 16, 2014, the date that the F-1 Registration Statement was declared effective by the SEC, to the date of this annual report, we used net proceeds from our initial public offering and concurrent private placement to repay the \$276.6 million loan amount due to SINA.
+For the period from April 16, 2014, the date that the F-1 Registration Statement was declared effective by the SEC, to the date of this annual report, we used net proceeds from our initial public offering and concurrent private placement to repay the \$276.6 million loan amount due to SINA and facilitate the remaining proceeds to our operations.